resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 ![Screenshot of the Scraper main window]({{ page.root }}/fig/scraper-ukparl-01.png)

-## Xpath and the Document Object Model
+## XPath and the Document Object Model

 Note the "Selector" on the left column.
 It should read: